ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/project-definitions/project-groups.md

 This way, marketing projects can share milestones like "Campaign Live", while product development projects can share areas like "Release Management", without interfering with each other.

-*For more details on how [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md) are defined and applied,
+*To explore how [Project Areas](project-areas.md) and [Project Milestones](project-milestones.md) are set up in detail,
-and how their scope is influenced by Projects and Project Groups, see the respective documentation pages.*
+and how their scope is controlled by Projects and Project Groups, see the respective documentation pages.*

 ![Project Groups](pictures/project-groups.png)